The Fundamental Theorem of Algebra made effective: an elementary real-algebraic proof via Sturm chains: Sturm's theorem for real polynomials

-This is a telescopic sum: contributions to the middle indices arise at zeros of $S_1$, but at each zero of $S_1$ its neighbours $S_0$ and $S_2$ have opposite signs, which means that the middle terms cancel each other.
+This is a telescopic sum: contributions to the middle indices arise at zeros of $S_1$, but at each zero of $S_1$ its neighbours $S_0$ and $S_2$ have opposite signs, which means that these terms cancel each other.
 Iterating this argument, we obtain \eqref{eq:SymetricSturm} by induction on $n$. \end{proof}

-The following algebraic criterion for Sturm chains will be used in \sref{sub:EuclideanSturmChains} and \sref{sub:ZeroIndexTheorem}:
+The following algebraic criterion for Sturm chains will be useful in \sref{sub:EuclideanChains} and \sref{sub:CountingComplexRoots}: